Elisephan/Github-Project/README.md

 ## License

-This project is licensed under the MIT Licens
+This project is licensed under the MIT License

 Copyright (c) 2020